vukics/cppqed/doc/structure.rst

 We have also indicated how :ref:`elements <generalElements>` like :class:`Mode` and :class:`JaynesCummings`, and :ref:`composite systems <composites>` as :class:`BinarySystem` and :class:`Composite` fit into the hierarchy.

 These modules provide a lot of services for implementing new elements in the framework.
-For examples on how to optimally use these services, cf. :ref:`the structure-bundle tutorial below <structureTutorial>`.
+For examples on how to optimally use these services, cf. :doc:`the structure-bundle guide below <structureTutorial>`.

 .. _structureTutorial: